Video games in Japan: 2005–2015

 In 2002, the Japanese video game industry made up about 50% of the global market; that share has since shrunk to around 10% by 2010.
 The shrinkage in market share has been attributed to a difference of taste between Japanese and Western audiences, and the country's economic recession.

 Nintendo had seen record revenues, net sales and profits in 2009 as a result of the release of the Nintendo DS and Wii in 2004 and 2006, respectively, but in Nintendo's subsequent years, its revenues had declined.

-In 2007 Tokkun Studio released Marie: BabySitter for PC.

 In 2009, FromSoftware released Demon's Souls for the PlayStation 3, which brought them international exposure.
 Its spiritual successor, Dark Souls, was released in 2011.
 In March 2014, Dark Souls II, was released, while Dark Souls III was released in 2016.
 Other FromSoftware games inspired by the Dark Souls series, Bloodborne (2015) and Elden Ring (2022), received critical acclaim and strong sales.
 They have also received a number of awards, primarily those for the role-playing genre, including multiple "RPG of the Year" and Game of the Year awards.
 Since release, Dark Souls and Bloodborne have been cited by many publications to be among the greatest games of all time.

 The decline of the Japanese video game development industry during this period was partially attributed to the traditional development process.
 Japanese companies were criticized for long development times and slow release dates on home video game consoles, their lack of third-party game engines, and for being too insular to appeal to a global market.
 Yoichi Wada stated in 2009 that the Japanese game industry had become "almost xenophobic."
 He also stated: "The lag with the US is very clear.
 The US games industry was not good in the past but it has now attracted people from the computer industry and from Hollywood, which has led to strong growth."
 At the 2010 Tokyo Game Show, Keiji Inafune stated that "Everyone's making awful games - Japan is at least five years behind", and that "Japan is isolated in the gaming world.
 If something doesn't change, we're doomed.", stressing the need for Japanese developers to bring in Western approaches to game development to make a comeback.

 Related to the isolationism, games developed in Western countries did not perform well in Japan, whereas Japanese games were readily played by Western market consumers.
 Foreign games often sell more poorly in Japanese markets due to differences in what consumers expect for escapism between these cultures.
 Microsoft had attempted to push both the Xbox and Xbox 360 consoles in Japan with poor success, at they struggled to compete against Sony and Nintendo there.

 However, as detailed above, Japanese console games became less successful, even in their own country, as of 2013.